JaneckN/JaneckN/README.md

     <tr align="center">
       <td><a href="https://github.com/JaneckN/spaceapp/"><b>SpaceApp</b></a></td>
       <td>Through this app you can browse random NASA's Astronomy Picture of the Day with explanation (called Space Fact).
-    I have learned how to fetch and manipulate data from an external API (I used RestTemplate).
+    I have learnt how to fetch and manipulate data from an external API (I used RestTemplate).
 User can save, remove and edit space fact trough JDBCTemplate to an external MySql Database</td>
       <td><a href="https://spaceapp-springboot-vue.herokuapp.com/">:arrow_forward:</a></td>
     </tr>